Compare electricity prices

 If you’re in the market for a new washing machine, fridge or other appliance, look for the energy label rating.
 A is the most energy efficient, while G is the least.

-And when comparing products of different sizes, check the kWh rating – the higher this is, the more the appliance will cost to run.
+And when comparing products of different sizes, check the kWh rating – that’s how much electricity it takes to run.
+The higher the kWh, the more the appliance will cost to run.

 Use the eco cycle

-Using the eco cycle on your dishwasher and washing machine may mean washing takes a little longer, but it will save water as well as electricity.
+Using the eco cycle on your dishwasher and washing machine may mean washing takes a little longer.
+But, on the plus side, it will save water as well as electricity.

 Use a laptop

 Using a laptop for your work, rather than a desktop, is a lot more energy efficient.
 Laptops typically use 85% less electricity than PCs over a year.
-If you can avoid leaving it in standby, it could save you up to £35 a year.
+If you choose a laptop and can avoid leaving it in standby, it could save you up to £25 a year.

 Don’t leave appliances on standby

-Leaving appliances on standby can add up to around £55 a year.
-Some satellite and digital TV recorders may need to be left plugged in so they can record programmes, but almost all other electrical devices can be turned off at the plug when they’re not being used.
+Leaving appliances on standby can add up to around £40 a year to your energy bill.
+Some satellite and digital TV recorders may need to be left plugged in so they can record programmes.
+But almost all other electrical devices can be turned off at the plug when they’re not being used.

 Don’t tumble dry clothes